Q: Why should I choose the Fort Worth Birthing and Wellness Center?

 A: Generally families will be discharged 4 hours post delivery.

 Q: Are circumcisions completed at the birth center?

-A: No, we would refer to your pediatrician.
+A: No, we would refer to another provider.

 Q: Will the birth center provide forms necessary to receive my baby’s birth certificate?